Justar96/ptoon/docs/user_guide/installation.rst

 Basic Installation
 ------------------

-The core pytoon library has no dependencies and can be installed with pip:
+The core ptoon library has no dependencies and can be installed with pip:

 .. code-block:: bash

-    pip install pytoon
+    pip install ptoon

 Python version requirement: **Python 3.10 or higher**

 Optional Dependencies
 ---------------------

-pytoon provides several optional dependency groups for different use cases:
+ptoon provides several optional dependency groups for different use cases:

 Examples
 ~~~~~~~~